tibe314/ShakkiTekoaly/documentation/Beginners_guide.md

-## User guideline
+## Beginner's guide for chess bot setup

 The following minimum actions are necessary to run the Tiralabra chess bot app with the Lichess.org application program interface (API).
 See https://lichess.org/api for the full API Reference.
 By no means, this guideline will not replace the API Reference.
-We hope that this guideline will save your valuable time in getting started.
+We hope that this guideline will save your valuable time when getting started.

 1. Download, clone or pull the app from git@github.com:TiraLabra/chess.git into your /chess folder or other suitable location.
 2. Register to Lichess at https://lichess.org/signup.
 Here, you need to agree to the four given points.